Editor’s Note: This article was originally published in June 2017. It was updated in August 2018 to reflect current product recommendations.

 We don't always recommend measuring by mass or weight, but using volume alone doesn't take into account varying density among ingredients, and baking demands a higher level of precision.
 In some important ways, it also makes measuring easier, since you don't need to juggle a whole set of spoons and cups in different sizes—just set a single large vessel on the scale, tare it, add flour until you hit the right number, dump it out into your mixing bowl, and repeat with the next ingredient.
 Plus, scaling a recipe up or down is way simpler when you have grams to work with, as opposed to figuring out the ratio between a third of a cup and two teaspoons.

-After testing (and even before, TBH), our top choice is the OXO Good Grips Stainless Steel Food Scale, which has a backlit pull-out display, fine accuracy and precision, and a removable stainless steel weighing surface.
+After testing a lot of kitchen scales (and even before, TBH), our top choice is the OXO Good Grips Stainless Steel Food Scale, which has a backlit pull-out display, fine accuracy and precision, and a removable stainless steel weighing surface.
 If that price is a bit above your budget, this minimalist scale from Escali will suit you just fine.

 A knife can handle most of your kitchen cutting work, but you're going to hate opening packages with it, especially while there's a pot of water boiling over or a pan of oil getting too hot on the stove.
 While a pair of standard scissors will solve that problem, it won't cut it, literally, when you're trying to break down a chicken.
-These heavy-duty kitchen shears from Kershaw can do that and more —they've got a built-in flathead screwdriver head, a nutcracker, and a bottle opener.
+These heavy-duty kitchen shears from Kershaw can do that.
+You can read more about them in our review of the best shears.
+The quick takeaway: They're perfect for cutting and snipping, and the built-in flathead screwdriver, nutcracker, and bottle opener don't hurt either.

 A Bench Scraper